lcohensf/heroku-datasub/README.md

 To manage scheduled jobs and schedule "heroku run worker":
 >heroku addons:open scheduler

-## Connect this heroku server to a Salesforce org:
+## Connect this Heroku server app to a Salesforce org:

 First, complete the installation of the Salesforce app into your org as documented in the section below.